psu13/mutable-hakyll/posts/measurement.md

    used as a tool to compute experimental outcomes.
-[Ballentine's book](https://www.amazon.com/Quantum-Mechanics-Modern-Development-2Nd/dp/9814578584/), which I referenced in part 2, has a careful exposition of one version of this line of thought called the "[ensemble inerpretation](https://en.wikipedia.org/wiki/Ensemble_interpretation)".
+[Ballentine's book](https://www.amazon.com/Quantum-Mechanics-Modern-Development-2Nd/dp/9814578584/), which I referenced in part 2, has a careful exposition of one version of this line of thought called the "[ensemble (or statistical) interpretation](https://en.wikipedia.org/wiki/Ensemble_interpretation)".
 The most recent version of these ideas is probably [QBism](https://plato.stanford.edu/entries/quantum-bayesian/), where the quantum state is supposed to represent some sort of subjective knowledge or believe on the part of